-Our DEX [45] method (CVL_ETHZ team, 1st place in LAP challenge) was initially introduced for apparent age estimation at the ChaLearn LAP 2015 challenge [10].
+Our DEX (Rothe et al. 2015) method (CVL ETHZ team, 1st place in LAP challenge) was initially introduced for apparent age estimation at the ChaLearn LAP 2015 challenge (Escalera et al. 2015).
 This work is an extension, releasing the IMDB-WIKI age estimation dataset with some in-depth analysis.
-Furthermore, this paper shows that the model presented in [45] achieves state-of-the-art also on real age estimation.
+Furthermore, this paper shows that the model presented in Rothe et al. (2015) achieves state-ofthe-art also on real age estimation.
 Some more detailed qualitative and quantitative evaluations in this paper confirm the robustness and good performance of the DEX model.
-We review several runner-up methods that relate the most to our work and refer to [10] and Section 4.2.2 for more details on the LAP challenge.
+We review several runner-up methods that relate the most to our work and refer to Escalera et al. (2015) and Sect.
+4.2.2 for more details on the LAP challenge.
 These methods are representative since LAP is the largest dataset to date on apparent age estimation and the methods employ deep learning and are the best out of 115 registered participants.
 A note is due: all the following apparent age estimation techniques are either pre-trained for real age estimation or can easily be adapted to it.

-Liu et al. [37] (ICT-VIPL team, 2nd place in LAP challenge [10], see Tab.
-3) proposes the following approach based on general to specific deep transfer learning and GoogleNet architecture [50] for 22-layers CNN.
-1) Pre-train CNN for multiclass face classification using the CASIA-WebFace database and softmax loss; 2) Fine-tune CNN for age estimation on large extra age dataset with two losses: Euclidean for age encoding and cross-entropy loss of label distribution learning based age encoding; 3) Fine-tune CNN on the LAP apparent age data; 4) Ensemble Learning and fusion of 10 CNNs.
+Liu et al. (2015) [ICT-VIPL team, 2nd place in LAP challenge (Escalera et al. 2015), see Table 3] proposes the following approach based on general to specific deep transfer learning and GoogleNet architecture (Szegedy et al. 2015) for 22-layers CNN.
+(1) Pre-train CNN for multiclass face classification using the CASIA-WebFace database and softmax loss; (2) fine-tune CNN for age estimation on large extra age dataset with two losses: Euclidean for age encoding and cross-entropy loss of label distribution learning based age encoding; (3) fine-tune CNN on the LAP apparent age data; (4) ensemble Learning and fusion of 10 CNNs.